The hardest part of traveling is maybe to choose your next destination, especially with so many recommendations from experts.

 Do you picture yourself swimming in the sea?
 Dominating the world on top of a mountain?
 Exploring the countryside?
 Would you rather stay in the same place or go for a road trip?

 Once you’ve answered these question, narrow down your potential destinations.
-By the way, in case you're considering going to France, here are 10 ideas of what to do there.

 I admit I’m not too excited about museums or historical sights - however, I love to take pictures of beautiful buildings and landscapes.
 I’ll most likely visit a city that combines history with modern spirit.